tedee-com/tedee-mobile-sdk-ios/README.md

 For any inquiries, feedback, or assistance, our iOS team is here to help.
 Reach out to us at [Discussions](https://github.com/tedee-com/tedee-mobile-sdk-ios/discussions) section with any questions or concerns you may have.

 We're excited to witness the innovative solutions you create with the Tedee Mobile SDK!
 Happy coding! 🚀

+### Credits

+This product includes software developed by the "Marcin Krzyzanowski" (http://krzyzanowskim.com/).